FAQsUpdated May 6, 2022

-Since our founding in 1983, our goal has been to end the AIDS epidemic in Los Angeles County, which continues to have the second largest number of people living with HIV in the country.
+Since our founding in 1983, our goal at APLA Health has been to end the AIDS epidemic in Los Angeles County.
 Recent medical advances – including U=U (Undetectable=Untransmittable) and PrEP/PEP – allow us to imagine living in a county without any new HIV infections.
-The best way to do that is to provide quality, culturally affirming medical, dental and behavioral health care as well as HIV specialty care right where people live.
+The best way we can do that is to approach people holistically and provide services for all their needs right where they live, including quality, culturally affirming medical, dental and behavioral health care as well as HIV specialty care.

-AIDS Walk Los Angeles also has a program – the Community Coalition Initiative – where we support the hard work of other organizations in LA County working to end the epidemics.
-Through the program, these organizations form teams, and the money raised by those teams is given back to them after our fundraising deadline on September 13th.
+AIDS Walk Los Angeles also supports our Community Coalition Initiative, where we support our local allies who are also fighting for a world without HIV.
+Through the program, these 501(c)(3) organizations form teams, and the money raised by those teams is given back to them after our fundraising deadline.

 Is there a minimum amount I need to donate/raise to participate?

-For 2020, however, we do fervently request that everyone who registers fundraise at least $30 so that we can amply care for the people who have been hit hardest from all sides by this year’s hardship.
+For 2022, we request that everyone who registers fundraise at least $30 so that we can care for the people who have been hit hardest by the turbulence of recent years.

 How many people do I need to form a team?

 A team is simply a group of two or more people that registers to raise funds and walk together.
-More than 2,000 teams sign up each year, and include companies, schools, religious institutions, or other organizations in the LA area.
-Many friends and family teams also participate, some of whom walk in memory of those they have lost, or to support friends and family living with HIV/AIDS.
+Hundreds of teams sign up each year, and these include companies, schools, religious institutions, or other organizations in the LA area.
+Many friends and family teams also participate, some of whom walk in memory of those they have lost or to support friends and family living with HIV/AIDS.

 Teams can range in size from two to more than 1,000 walkers.
-Each team is given their own dedicated AIDS Walk staff person who will help you navigate fundraising, provide support to you and your team, and communicate updates about other opportunities or information.
+Each team is given their own dedicated AIDS Walk staff person who will help navigate fundraising, provide support to the team, and communicate updates about other opportunities or information.